GueneHassim/API-Practice---Creating-a-GUI-Quiz-App/readme.md

 ######## In short #######

-OOP program that works with the requests module to make API requests.
-It utilizes the html library to clean the HTML elements from the text data obtained through the API request.
+OOP program that works with the requests module to make API requests. than I utilizes the html library to clean the HTML elements from the text data obtained through the API request.
 The tkinter library is employed to build the graphical user interface.

 ########